Bharat2005/Sorting-Methods/README.md

 In the case of sorting methods..
 In many cases a program may required to be time efficent where as in other cases it may need too run in a limited memory environment.
 There are many sorting methods out there with many different trade offs.
 The purpose of this repository is for me to explore some of these methods and understand how they function.

 The way computer scientists measure the behaviour of time and space complexity is with a mathematical notaion called the "Big O notation".
 Its notation helps describe how a function tends as it approaches infinity. read more about the Big O notation --> https://en.wikipedia.org/wiki/Big_O_notation#:~:text=Big%20O%20notation%20is%20a,a%20particular%20value%20or%20infinity.

+Edit: I have also added some extra functions which relate to the topics around sorting methds